Hellx2/music-app/README.md

 A music application designed to be a unified interface for managing, editing, tagging, and playing music.

+> License Notice
+>
+> Copyright (c) 2024 Hellx2
+> This project is licensed under the MIT License.
+> See the LICENSE file in the project root for full license text.

 ## Roadmap

 [ ] Create basic UIs for managing music.